DBPs: Haloacetic acids (HAA5) Facts and Figures

 Public water systems play an essential role in protecting public health through treatment and disinfection processes.
 The most common method of disinfection is through the addition of chlorine to drinking water supplies.
 Chlorine effectively kills waterborne bacteria and viruses and continues to keep the water safe as it travels from the treatment plant to the consumer's tap.

 Disinfection makes our water safer to drink, and we do not have to worry about the waterborne diseases of the past.
-Both the World Health Organization and the Centers for Disease Control regard disinfection of drinking water as one of the most important advances in public health.
+Both the World Health Organization and the Centers for Disease Control and Prevention regard disinfection of drinking water as one of the most important advances in public health.

 What are disinfection byproducts (DBPs)?